RapidFireAI/Articles/GRPO/GRPO-blog-post.md

 rapidfireai start
 ```

-The dashboard will be available at `http://0.0.0.0:3000` where you can monitor and control experiments in real-time.
+The dashboard will be available at `http://localhost:3000` where you can monitor and control experiments in real-time.

-## GRPO in One Paragraph

-GRPO (Group Relative Policy Optimization) optimizes LLM responses by generating multiple candidate completions per prompt, computing rewards for each, and using group-relative advantages to update the policy.
-Unlike DPO which requires preference pairs, GRPO uses a single prompt with multiple sampled responses and their scalar rewards.
-In practice, you define custom reward functions (e.g., correctness, format compliance, reasoning quality) that evaluate each generated response, and GRPO learns to maximize these rewards while staying close to a reference policy via KL regularization.

-## Minimal TRL GRPO Example
+## Example: Running Multiple GRPO Configurations Concurrently

 Here's a complete example showing how RapidFire AI integrates with TRL's `GRPOTrainer` to run multiple GRPO configurations concurrently on a math reasoning task.
+The key difference from standard TRL usage is wrapping your configs with RapidFire's multi-config wrappers—everything else stays the same.

 We'll use the GSM8K dataset and train models to produce structured outputs with `<reasoning>` and `<answer>` tags.

+**📓 Complete Tutorial**: The full notebook is available at [rf-tutorial-grpo-mathreasoning-lite.ipynb](https://github.com/RapidFireAI/rapidfireai/blob/main/tutorial_notebooks/post-training/rf-tutorial-grpo-mathreasoning-lite.ipynb).

 ### The Setup: Math Reasoning on GSM8K